Battle of Versinikia: Preparations

-Despite the loss of Mesembria, the Byzantines did not agree to a settlement.
-During the winter of 812–813 Khan Krum began intense preparations for an attack against Byzantium, while Michael I was preparing for defense.
-In February 813 Bulgarian forces made several investigation raids in Thrace but quickly pulled back after several clashes with the Byzantines.
-The retreat was considered by the Byzantine Emperor as a victory "according to God's providence" and encouraged him to counter-attack.
+Despite the strategic loss of Mesembria, the Byzantines declined to negotiate a settlement.
+During the winter of 812–813 Khan Krum began intense musters for an attack against Byzantium, while Michael I prepared for defense.
+In February 813 Bulgarian forces made several scouting raids into Thrace, but quickly pulled back after several clashes with the Byzantines.
+Michael I interpreted the retreat as a victory, describing it as 'according to God's providence', and encouraged a counter-attack.